-Joanna is the author of Academic Freedom in an Age of Conformity (Palgrave Macmillan, 2016) which she talks about here and Consuming Higher Education Why Learning Can’t Be Bought (Bloomsbury, 2012).
+Joanna is also the author of Academic Freedom in an Age of Conformity (Palgrave Macmillan, 2016) which she talks about here and Consuming Higher Education Why Learning Can’t Be Bought (Bloomsbury, 2012).
 She co-edited and contributed to Why Academic Freedom Matters (Civitas, 2016).

 Open Democracy, The ‘decolonise the curriculum’ movement re-racialises knowledge